GregMerz/AuthenticationApp/README.md

 ![085E7381-E451-4545-B875-3C707D9C365C_1_201_a](https://user-images.githubusercontent.com/78940830/145566112-285d87ec-5de0-4492-a84f-b1fd911ad308.jpeg)

 Next, you can click `Already have a sign in?` button in order to sign in to your recently made account.
-Next input your credentials and press continue.
+Next, input your credentials and press continue.
 Depending on whether or not your login was authenticated, you will receive an alert.
-The alert will either tell you `Incorrect password` or `Correct login` and will tell you whether you have guest or admin authorization.
+The alert will either tell you `Incorrect login` or `Correct login` and will tell you whether you have guest or admin authorization.

 ![9487DDD5-22C1-4BED-8590-E506EE2ACECA_1_201_a](https://user-images.githubusercontent.com/78940830/145566172-74b5b3cc-0608-4953-9433-f14fe2e1c09c.jpeg)